asarigul/asarigul-brokage-api/README.md

 404 NOT FOUND (Missing required asset)
 {
-    "message": "Asset USD not found for customer 1", "timestamp": ...
+    "message": "Asset: USD not found for customer: 1", "timestamp": ...
 }

 400 BAD REQUEST (Insufficient Funds)
 {
-    "message": "Customer 1 does not have 100.0000 USD", "timestamp": ...
+    "message": "Customer: 1 does not have: 100.0000 USD", "timestamp": ...
 }
 ```